NFSandbox/sudoku_cli/docs/sudoku_introduction.md

 ## Commands Help

 All commands in this program are well-documented.
-Run `help [command_name]` or `[command_name] help` to check deteild help message for a certain command.
+Run `help [command_name]` or `[command_name] --help` to check detailed help message for a certain command.

-For example, for help text or put command, you could run one of the following command:
+For example, to check help message of `put` command, you could run one of the following command:

 ```shell
 help put